-An outflow of gas could be responsible for creating new stars by swirling around the center of the black hole (think of water going down a drain) in something called an accretion disc.
+An outflow of gas could be responsible for creating new stars by swirling around the center of the black hole, in something called an accretion disc.
 In this region, gases are heated to incredible temperatures and then are rapidly ejected into space, so astronomers believe that some of the material might be flung out of the galaxy altogether.
-The newly discovered stars are much larger than our own sun: about 10 times its mass, and up to 40 or 50 solar masses.
+The newly discovered stars are much larger than our own sun: about 10 times more, and up to 40 or 50 solar masses.

 “This could change quite drastically our understanding of galaxy formation evolution.”

 With respect to the first possibility, scientists have compelling evidence for a galaxy cluster where stars are forming at a furious rate, apparently linked to a less effective black hole in its center.
 This has been very recently confirmed with new observations in this unique cluster located about 5.8 billion light years from Earth in the Phoenix Constellation, where the jets from the central black hole instead appear to be aiding in the formation of stars.
 The black hole is in the center of a galaxy cluster called the Phoenix Cluster, and the large galaxy hosting the black hole is surrounded by hot gas with temperatures of millions of degrees.
 The mass of this gas, equivalent to trillions of suns, is several times greater than the combined mass of all the galaxies in the cluster.
 This hot gas loses energy as it glows in X-rays, which should cause it to cool until it can form large numbers of stars.